folio-org/raml-module-builder/README.md

 [Creating a new module](#creating-a-new-module) to get your project started.

 Note that actually building this RAML Module Builder framework is not required.
 (Some of the images below are out-of-date.)
-The already published artifacts will be [incorporated](#step-2-include-the-jars-in-your-project-pomxml) into your project from the repository.
+The already published RMB artifacts will be [incorporated](#step-2-include-the-jars-in-your-project-pomxml) into your project from the repository.

 ## The basics